ShreevathsaGP/YouTubePlaylistMerger/README.md

 # YouTubePlaylistMerger
-Simple script that takes a list of youtube playlists ids, a target playlist id and merges the playlist ids into the target playlist.
+Takes a list of playlist_ids, target_playlist, merges all playlists in playlist_ids and places into the target_playlist.